labidiaymen/aymen.co-blog/content/blog/angular-standalone-components.md

 ## Motivation

-Have you ever thought about why a framework like Angular started to review their vision about modularity?
+Have you ever thought: why a framework like Angular started to review their vision about modularity?

-In most Angular applications we used to find some CoreModule, SharedModule and others that contain the common unit which is used in more than one module.
+In most Angular applications we are used to find some CoreModule, SharedModule and others that contain the common unit which is used in more than one module.

 Everytime the application grows, there's a chance that these modules will grow too.

 That's fine until we start thinking about performance.

-In the chart below we will demonstrate the use of a common NgModule and how to import a component directly inside another module without the middle man, Thanks to Angular 14 of course.
+In the chart below, we will demonstrate the use of a common NgModule and how to import a component directly inside another module without the middle man, Thanks to Angular 14 of course.

 ### Sharing standard component